-There is much to do in the press about the immanent demise of coral atoll islands due to rising sea level.
-While global warming could well destroy coral atolls, it won't be due to the rise in sea level.
-Consider this as a mind exercise.
+There is much to-do in the press about the immanent drowning of coral atoll islands due to rising sea level.
+While climate change could well destroy coral atolls, it won't be primarily due to the rise in sea level.
+Some background:

-The present ice age started 2.5million years ago.
+The present ice age, which we are in the middle of, started roughly 2.5million years ago.
 It has had numerous glaciated periods (glacials) and warm periods (interglacials).
-The interglacial before the one we are in now was the Eemian.
-It was 125,000 years ago.
+The interglacial before the one we are in now, we call the Eemian.
+It was centered about 125,000 years ago.
 That is 62 times as long as from now back to the Roman empire.
-At the end of Eemian interglacial, sea level started to fall as more and more water was deposited on the continental glaciers.
+The present interglacial we are living in we call the Holocene.
+As the previous (Eemian) interglacial, faded away sea level fell as more and more water was deposited as snow on the continental glaciers*.
 At its greatest extent, sea level was 120m below its present level.
-Of course the corals that were growing within 120 meters of the surface of the ocean during the Eemian interglacial were killed as sea level dropped.
+Of course the corals that were growing within 120 meters of the surface of the ocean during the Eemian interglacial, were killed as sea level dropped.
 Without live corals to resist the effect of waves, these islands would have eroded.
 They may well have eroded down to the level of the low tide mark, 120 meters below present low tide.
-A lot of erosion can occur in 100,000 or so years.
+A lot of erosion can occur in more than 100,000 years.

-At the beginning of the present interglacial period, some 11,000 years ago, sea level rose quickly as the continental glaciers melted.
+As the ice started to melt, some 20,000 years ago and really got under way 15000 years ago, sea level rose quickly as the continental glaciers flowed into the oceans.
+The main melt ended 7000 years ago with a slow rise since then of about one mm per year.
 Today, coral reefs all over the world are at about the current low tide level and Atoll islands are a few meters above high tide.
 Clearly, corals have grown as the ice melted and sea level rose.
-The corals have filled in the 120 or so meters between the low tide level at the maximum extent of the recent glacial to the present low tide level*.
+The corals have filled in the 120 or so meters between the low tide level at the maximum extent of the recent 'glacial' to the present low tide level*.
 The lesson is, as sea level rises, the restraint on coral growth is removed and they grow up to the current low tide mark.
+The average sea level rise was about 14mm per year during the rapid melt with isolated periods of as much as 56mm per year. (today sea level is rising at about 3.5mm per year)

-* Incidentally, the Calcium carbonate of which coral skeletons are made are a tad over 60% Carbon dioxide!!
+* Incidentally, the Calcium carbonate of which coral skeletons are made are a tad over 60% Carbon dioxide!!which ultimately comes from the atmosphere.
+This, under natural (without humans) conditions would be contributing to sliding us into the next glaciation as Carbon dioxide was built into coral.

-Now if corals are limited by low tide, why are the coral atoll islands meters above the level of the growing corals.
+OK,,,,,, so if corals are limited by low tide, why are the coral atoll islands meters above the level of the growing corals.
+This question pertains to the present fear that coral islands will be swamped as the sea rises.

-So it is unlikely that sea level rise will destroy the Atolls.
+So under natural conditions, it is unlikely that sea level rise will destroy the Atolls.
 In fact some satellite pictures show them growing.
 The real problem that climate change will cause is primarily due the increase in Carbon dioxide.
 Two effects are at play here.
 As the sea becomes more acidic due to the absorption of CO2, it becomes harder and harder for Calcium carbonate depositing animals to extract the calcium from sea water.
-A bit more acidic than that and the shells and corals will start to dissolve.
+A bit more acidic, and shells and corals will start to dissolve.

 Jason Buchheim reports